FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 - Industry-standard OS development environment

 [!side]
 WSL2 on Windows works as well, to build the iso we will boot.
-To run it you need to insall QEMU under Windows. macOS also works but requires Homebrew for GRUB tools.
+To run it will be easier to install QEMU under Windows directly. macOS also works but requires Homebrew for GRUB tools.
 [/!side]

 **Why x86_64?**

-- Widely documented architecture
-- QEMU has excellent x86_64 emulation
-- Most developers have access to x86_64 hardware
-- Rich ecosystem of tools and documentation
+The x86_64 architecture is ideal for learning OS development because it is widely used and well-documented.
+Additionally most developers have access to x86_64 hardware, making it easier to test and run the OS.
+The rich ecosystem of tools and documentation further supports development on this architecture.
+Finally QEMU provides excellent emulation for x86_64, allowing for easy testing and debugging.

 [!side]
-ARM is tempting but its documentation is scattered across vendor-specific implementations. x86_64 has the Intel and AMD manuals—everything you need.
+ARM would be tempting as well but its documentation is scattered across vendor-specific implementations. x86_64 has the Intel and AMD manuals—everything you need.
 [/!side]

 - **Your editor**: Use whatever you prefer.
 The project includes `.clangd` for LSP-compatible editors (autocomplete, go-to-definition, error highlighting) if you want it.